TheParasiteProject-Devices/.github/profile/README.md

 Personal devices repo of [TheParasiteProject](https://github.com/TheParasiteProject), <br/>
 that some minimal changes applied ```personal``` AOSP project,<br/>
-which based on PixelExperience,</br>
+which mainly based on [PixelExperience](https://github.com/PixelExperience),</br>
 that add Google Play System Update, Carrier Settings, and features that of personal taste :P<br/>
 by ```Parasitizing``` on other AOSP projects.

-Hope this project helpful to your projects :)
+Hope this project helps your projects :)

 ## Main repo